 The Campus Bulldog Store is located on the lower level of the Hoffman Student Union and sells a variety of McPherson College t-shirts, jackets, sweatshirts, and other college gear.
 The Campus Bulldog Store also distributes student mail and packages.
-Hours are typically 9AM to 3PM during the school year and 10AM to 2PM during the summer, but hours are subject to change.
+Hours are typically 10AM to 2PM and 5PM to 7PM, but hours are subject to change.